OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Overview

-Network Security Configuration was introduced on Android 7 and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.
+Network Security Configuration was introduced on Android 7.0 (API level 24) and lets apps customize their network security settings such as custom trust anchors and Certificate pinning.

 ##### Trust Anchors